 The two subwoofers are mostly made out of wood, and the speaker is hidden on the underside.
 They have a very minimalistic but sleek design.

-The four rear speakers have a grill covering the speakers with a plastic body frame.
+The four rear speakers have a grille covering the speakers with a plastic body frame.
 You can either position them sideways like pictured, or standing up.

 The two wireless subwoofers are quite bigger when compared to typical soundbar subs.
 Be sure to have enough room for both of them.